Hawise, Countess of Aumale: Issue

-The countess gave birth to a son and eventual heir, also named William.
-Her second husband died in 1195.
+Third marriage

 King Richard gave her in marriage to Baldwin de Béthune, his companion on crusade and in captivity.
 Baldwin had previously served King Henry II as ambassador to the count of Flanders in 1178.
-The following year, in 1179, he and Earl William de Mandeville escorted King Philip Augustus to visit the tomb of newly canonized Archbishop Thomas Becket in Canterbury.
+The following year, in 1179, he and Earl William de Mandeville escorted King Philip Augustus to visit the tomb of newly canonized Archbishop Thomas Becket in Canterbury, and attended the election of Otto IV, as Holy Roman Emperor.
 King Henry had promised Baldwin marriage to a certain rich heiress, but King Richard had chosen to give that heiress in marriage to another.
 Now Richard fulfilled his father's promise with an even wealthier heiress, but their enjoyment of her Aumale lands in Normandy was short-lived.
 King Philip Augustus took Aumale in August 1196 and it remained in the hands of the French king thereafter.
 Baldwin died in October 1212.

+Later life

 When King John proposed a fourth husband, Hawise declined.
 She paid 5,000 marks for her inheritance, her dower lands, and "that she be not distrained to marry".
 By September 1213 she had paid £1,000 of that fine.